ymniquet/eQuimageLab/docs/source/image.rst

 .. warning::

   Linear RGB images are displayed "as is" in JupyterLab cells and on the dashboard, without conversion to the sRGB color space of the screen.
-If you need af faithful representation of a lRGB image, you must convert it into a sRGB image with the :py:meth:`Image.sRGB() <equimagelab.equimage.image_colorspaces.MixinImage.sRGB>` method before display.
+If you need af faithful representation of a lRGB image, you must convert it into a sRGB image with the :py:meth:`Image.sRGB() <equimage.image_colorspaces.MixinImage.sRGB>` method before display.

 The CIELab and CIELuv color spaces
 """"""""""""""""""""""""""""""""""